trystanzj/trystanzj.github.io/adsf/installation.md

 * Template
 * NetPacket::IP

-All dependencies will be installed automatically by the installer.
+Non-core Perl module dependencies will be installed automatically by the installer.
 The Farly ADSF installation program is an online installer which uses CPAN to automatically install all dependencies.

 ## Install Prerequisites

 The Farly ADSF requires Perl and the Oracle Berkeley DB libraries.
 The Farly ADSF installation program requires that the system be able to build and install Perl modules.
-On Linux a .C. compiler, .make. and .cpan. are required.
+On Linux a 'C' compiler, .make. and .cpan. are required.

 As *root* run the following command in the terminal.